-Simply put, the band writes what it knows.
-They invoke images of Northern landscapes and legends.
-They’ve left, and continue to leave, a trail of exhausting and exciting live shows from The Rock to The Left Coast.
+When asked about Canadiana, Gord Downie has remarked that he simply writes what he knows.
+His songs evoke images of Northern landscapes and legends.
+He and his band have left, and continue to leave, a trail of exhausting and exciting live shows from The Rock to The Left Coast.
 This is how The Tragically Hip became "Canada’s Band."

 One of the realities of existing next to a cultural Leviathan is that your media, your schools and your role models can lack any in-depth reference to home.
 While the Canadian majority values our neighbour and recognizes our intricate relationship, there is still a genuine appreciation for the recognition of little things Canadian, perhaps anything Canadian, within our mainstream culture.

 Otto Friedrich, Glenn Gould’s biographer, described Canada as a “relatively empty land… still rather nervously examining the connected fibers of its own identity.”
 If nothing else, The Tragically Hip have sewn many of these fibers of Canada into a patchwork.
 It is a cultural quilt visible to everyone, no matter which flag flies over their head.
 They celebrate not only what makes Canada different, but what makes Canada, Canada.

 Still, to some The Hip are more than just great Canadian musicians.
 These five guys from Canada’s colonial capital represent a larger struggle.
 As the band’s efforts go largely unheralded in the United States, they become a symbol of a neighbour ignored by the Super Power next door.